 - And, this will change the layout of the spreadsheet and remove all the other blank pages from the worksheet.

-4. Extra Pages Deleting with Keyboard Shortcut in Excel
+4. Deleting Extra Pages with Keyboard Shortcut

 Using keyboard shortcuts is the most useful approach to enhancing productivity while operating in excel.
 To use keyboard shortcuts to delete extra or blank pages we need to follow the steps down.
 Let’s demonstrate those steps.